tomi-vanek/asciiart-logo/README.md

-# ASCIIart Logo
+# ASCII-art Logo

-_asciiart-logo_ creates a splash screen with logo from ASCII characters in text console.
+__asciiart-logo__ creates a splash screen with logo from ASCII characters in text console.
 Splash screen is a rectangular panel and logo is the application name rendered by [ASCII-art fonts](gallery.txt) extended by optional additional information (author, application version, short desctiption, etc).

-_asciiart-logo_ can be used by starting of command line tools, web servers or REST API microservices as a visual feedback to the user or administrator about successful start of the application.
+__asciiart-logo__ can be used by starting of command line tools, web servers or REST API microservices as a visual feedback to the user or administrator about successful start of the application.

 ## Quick Start